Monday, October 21, 2024

 I have never seen so many cabins being transported - nor as many roadworks!

-Boscastle - a fishing port and village on north Cornwall coast
+Boscastle - a fishing port and village on the north Cornwall coast

 Padstow

 We visited Padstow to see Rick Stein’s restaurant and cooking school - but sadly it could only be on a drive past.
-Man oh man it is impossible to park anywhere in these ‘villages’ and at the moment its seems sooo busy but maybe with 60 odd million people on a wee island state it’s always like this.
-Again we felt thankful for our wide brown lands!
-And yes of course we’ve eaten Cornish pasties - so many variations, but I want some non-pub fish and chips.
+Man, oh man! it is impossible to park anywhere in these ‘villages’ and at the moment, it seems sooo busy but maybe with 60-odd million people on a wee island state it is always like this.
+Again we felt thankful for our wide brown land!
+And yes of course we’ve eaten Cornish pasties - so many variations, but I'm hanging out for some non-pub fish and chips.
 However moving on …..

 No comments: